 How to cook soy sauce chicken

 Here is a detailed explanation of preparing the Chinese soy sauce chicken.
 You will get the exact restaurant taste by following this recipe.

 Since I am using the chicken leg quarters in this recipe, marinating is unnecessary.
 Using chicken breasts, legs, or wings is easier to handle than the whole chicken at home.
 Boneless thighs may not be a good option because the bones have loads of flavor themselves.

 If you are using a small chicken up to 1kg, the meat is not as thick as the larger chicken, and marination is unnecessary.
 The flavor from the braising sauce can penetrate deep into the bone just by poaching it.
 However, if you choose a larger chicken, I would suggest marinating it first to ensure that the flavor penetrates.
 Large chicken is best to marinate overnight for maximum effect,

 Another point to consider is if you plan to eat the chicken later (or overnight), the flavor from the braising liquid should have sufficient time to seep into the meat, in which marinate will not be necessary.

 2. Prepare the braising liquid

 The primary ingredient of the braising liquid is light soy sauce.
 Therefore, the quality of the light soy sauce is critical for the outcome of the soy sauce chicken.
-I would suggest using a good quality light soy sauce for this recipe.
+Therefore, I suggest using a good quality light soy sauce for this recipe.

 3. Poach the chicken

-The crucial step to ensure the chicken meat is tender and is to poach it at the sub-boiling point until it is just cooked.
+The crucial step to ensure the chicken meat is tender is to poach it at the sub-boiling point until it is just cooked.